EveryYouth

 This funder does not have a public application process.

 EveryYouth operates as a closed network of approximately 20 pre-selected partner charities across the UK.
-Funding is distributed exclusively to these network members to deliver EveryYouth's three main programs (Homed, Employed, and Healthy) to young people aged 16-25 facing homelessness.
+Funding is distributed exclusively to these network members to deliver EveryYouth's three main programmes (Homed, Employed, and Healthy) and the Future Builders programme to young people aged 16-25 facing homelessness.

-There is no evidence of an open grant application process for new organizations to join the network or receive funding.
+There is no evidence of an open grant application process for new organisations to join the network or receive funding.
 The network appears to be by invitation or selection rather than open application.

 Getting on Their Radar

-No specific information is publicly available about how organizations can join the EveryYouth network or get on their radar for potential partnership.
+No specific information is publicly available about how organisations can join the EveryYouth network or get on their radar for potential partnership.
 The network structure suggests partnerships may be formed through:

 - Existing relationships and reputation in the youth homelessness sector